AI Policy Guide

 There is no one accepted definition of AI; there are, in fact, hundreds.
 For policy experts, Congress thankfully simplified definitional selection by hard coding an AI definition into law through the National Artificial Intelligence Initiative Act of 2020.
 Legally, AI is defined as follows:

-This definition is quite wordy, but a few core concepts stand out.
+This definition is wordy, but a few core concepts stand out.

 Inference.
 A second highlight from this definition is that machine-based systems “make predictions, recommendations or decisions.”
-In the field, this is referred to as inference.
-Inference is at the core of most if not all AI systems, and the goal of AI systems can be generalized as the goal of making good inferences.
-When one asks Alexa to play a song, it infers a song title based on the sound of your words converted into code such that it can compare that title against coded titles in its database, and then it picks the most likely match.
+In the field, this is called inference.
+Inference is at the core of all systems, and the goal of AI systems can be generalized as the goal of making good inferences.
+When one asks the Alexa voice assistant to play a song, it infers a song title on the basis of the sound of the words, triggering instructions that compare that inferred title against other titles in its database.
+It then plays the most likely match.
 Similarly,

-• identifying a picture means inferring the correct match between the input picture and a given label, and
+• Identifying and labeling the contents of a picture means inferring the correct match between the input image and potential labels.

-• operating a car requires thousands of near instant inferences about which actions to take in the near future, that is, predictions based on the position of the vehicle and surrounding objects.
+• Autonomously operating a car requires thousands of near-instant inferences about which actions to take in the near future—that is, predictions based on the position of the vehicle and surrounding objects and other information.

 When these inferences trigger machine action (such as playing a song or steering a car), AI achieves the goal of automation.